slamice/wri/fiction/hipsters/first-draft/ch15 -  Renee out, all night.md

 "Impossible.
 Goodnight."
 My voice dampened.

 And we hung up.

-At some point in the phone call my stomach to the brim with heaviness and my mouth was very dry.

 No holding back.
 No end and no coming back.
 A tight noose around my neck.
 I squated down on the sidewalk feeling a few hot tears roll down, absently watching the people stroll by absent in their own heads as was I in mine.
 My face was beet red and dry.